 Smartdesk 2 – Autonomous Electric Standing desk: Any special?

-Take a look at shipping
+Take a look at the shipping

 The shipping time isn’t the best, but the desk came in one piece.
 There wasn’t any damage, scratches, or whatsoever.
-And I love how the desk was packaged.
+And we love how the desk was packaged.
 There was extra reinforcement around the outside of the box.
 Everything came in good pristine condition.

-And I have heard a lot of horror stories.
+Have heard a lot of horror stories.
 There were several errors in the shipping and the client had to wait for several weeks for the replacement.
 So in terms of shipping, the brand does not necessarily have a good track record.

 Motor and frame of this brand